graphql/graphql-spec/Section 3 -- Type System.md

 **Input Coercion**

-If a GraphQL server expects a scalar type as input to a field argument, coercion is observable and the rules must be well defined.
+If a GraphQL server expects a scalar type as input to an argument, coercion is observable and the rules must be well defined.
 If an input value does not match a coercion rule, a query error must be raised.